JOURNEY

 Willamette River Keepers

-Jon can get an audience going from the first beat.
-He connects our gathering to the ghosts of the forgotten cannery workers.
+Jon can get the Wet Dog going from the first beat.
+He connects our gathering to the ghosts of the forgotten cannery workers

 Fisher Poets Gathering